kubecost/docs/install-and-configure/install/first-time-user-guide.md

 The [Health](https://docs.kubecost.com/using-kubecost/navigating-the-kubecost-ui/cluster-health-score) page will display an overall cluster health score which assesses how reliably and efficiently your infrastructure is performing.
 Scores start at 100 and decrease based on how severe  any present errors are.

-## Step 4: Multi-cluster and Federated setups
+## Step 4: Multi-cluster and federated setups

 Kubecost has multiple ways of supporting multi-cluster environments, which vary based on your Kubecost product tier.